KTuzar/Revolut_Dividends_2024/README.md

 - show a visualization of dividends collected per ticker regardless of currency

 ##### Notes:
 - this notebook is designed to process data from your Revolut statement.
 This statement can be generated from your Revolut Invest section (in app: Invest > More > Documents > Brokerage account > Account statement > select Excel).
-Once you have the xlsx, you just need to save it as a csv.
 - this notebook provides insights for dividends collected in EUR or USD
 - [colors for matplotlib](https://matplotlib.org/3.3.0/gallery/color/named_colors.html)
 - [colormaps for matplotlib](https://matplotlib.org/stable/users/explain/colors/colormaps.html)